MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-actions.md

 ---
-title: "Create a custom action | MicrosoftDocs"
+title: "Create a custom process action | MicrosoftDocs"
-description: "Use custom actions when you want to automate a series of commands in the system.
-Actions expand the vocabulary available for developers to express business processes." ms.custom: "" ms.date: 08/06/2018 ms.reviewer: "matp" ms.service: powerapps ms.topic: "article"
+description: "Use custom process actions when you want to automate a series of commands in the system.
+Actions expand the vocabulary available for developers to express business processes." ms.custom: "" ms.date: 03/20/2021 ms.reviewer: "matp" ms.service: powerapps ms.topic: "article"